RealSohaib/ordersync-by-matih-ur-rehman/README.md

 # OrderSync

-OrderSync is a full-stack application for managing orders, inventory, and accounts.
+OrderSync is a full-stack rfid based web application for managing orders, inventory, and accounts.
 It includes both a backend API and a frontend client, built with Node.js, Express, MongoDB, React, and Vite.

 ## Table of Contents